 Making a complaint on behalf of someone else

 Please note that we adhere fully to the rules of medical confidentiality.
 Therefore if you are complaining on behalf of someone else you must have their written permission to do so.
 Our complaints form (click HERE) contains a section which provides consent where necessary.

 What we shall do

 We shall acknowledge your complaint within 3 working days either orally or in writing, and will begin our investigation based on the available information.
-We will aim to have looked into your complaint within 14 working days of the date when you raised it with us, however where investigations take longer we will keep you informed of any delays.
+We will aim to have looked into your complaint within 14 working days of the date when you raised it with us, however some investigations may take longer due to annual leave and where multiple staff are involved, but we will keep you informed of any delays.

 When we look into your complaint, we shall aim to:

 - find out what happened and what went wrong

 - make it possible for you to discuss the problem in person, if you would like this

 - make sure you receive an apology, where this is appropriate